luci-project/dlh/README.md

 ----------------

 By default, the legacy interface is omitted, e.g. due to the hiccup caused by the thread local `errno` variable, flat namespace for functions, etc...
-But in case you prefer a more similar interface to basic functions of libc / STL, compile DLH in `LEGACY` mode:
+But in case you prefer a more similar interface to basic functions of libc/STL, compile *DLH* in `LEGACY` mode:

     make LEGACY=1